Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means dressing in a very fashionable or stylish way.
-The phrase does not literally refer to the number nine, but uses it figuratively to emphasize elegance and high fashion.
+The idiom does not literally refer to the number nine but uses it figuratively to emphasize elegance and high fashion.

 Origin: